 Founded in 1962, Farmlands Cooperative is 100% owned by it’s 70,000 New Zealand farmers.
-The country of less than 5 million produces enough food for roughly 44 million people says Darryl Stratton,
+The country of less than 5 million produces enough food for roughly 44 million people says Darryl Stretton,

-“It’s a great honor to have one this award,” Stratton says.
+“It’s a great honor to have one this award,” Stretton says.
 “It’s highly coveted.
 We’ve got a mandate to pursue environmental excellence and sustainability.
 To be recognized for that we are thrilled.

 One of the challenges the company must deal with is the misinformation and sometimes hysteria) that surrounds agricultural issues.
 The company uses its technical field officers at its more than 80 branches to support and educate the local community and reduce these concerns through providing free technical advice and information, says Harriet Cameron, Sales Manager – Canterbury.

 The Darfield office attends community events, including Kirwee and Courtenay Agricultural and Pastoral shows, rugby club days, and other events to educate the community on these issues.
 The staff all live locally and have a high level of community engagement through schools and sports clubs, Cameron says.

 Winning the award is not an end to its commitment to sustainability.
 Instead it’s another beginning.